 After all, the goal of treatment isn’t just to reduce an objective measure like the apnea/hypopnea index (AHI).
 We also need to make sure that we’re responding properly to the subjective manifestations of sleep disorders, addressing the emotional and cognitive burdens of sleep disorders as well as the physical ones.

 If you are already feeling burdened by your sleep problems, CPAP can seem like just another indignity heaped on.
 CPAP is a cumbersome treatment that by its very bulk and invasiveness is a burden.
 It has a heavy emotional quotient, especially for young women who are dating.

 Oral appliances are a much more svelte treatment.
 They are much easier to bear, emotionally as well as physically.
 Their subtle nature and ease of use makes them more acceptable as a health intervention in line with the things we already do to take care of our health and beauty.

 If you looking for an effective sleep apnea treatment in Omaha that’s not just another burden, we can help.
-Please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal.
+Please call (402) 493-4175 today for an appointment with a sleep dentist.